brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 That's what I'd expected to see with my condition in the outer query, but it turns out that's not how window functions work.
 I wondered if this was a behaviour peculiar to Athena/Trino, so I copy-pasted my example to BigQuery and found the same behaviour.
 I can't see a way to influence the window frame in a common table expression or view from a query's `WHERE` clause.

 ??? note "Efficiency impacts"
     This behaviour might lead to unexpected scan costs in queries involving window functions too.
 If you are expecting your `WHERE` clause to limit the data scanned, for example by predicate pushdown and partition pruning, you might be in for a nasty surprise when the window functions scan the whole dataset anyway.
 Keep an eye on those scan or cost estimates and actuals!

 ## What now?

-That little detour explains why I don't see a row in my earlier query when I limit `transaction_commit_timestamp < '2024-06-12 10:30:30.412977'` - the row I'd expect to see still has `position_in_chronology=2`, as the window function can still see the subsequent transaction :facepalm:.
+That little detour explains why I don't see a row in my earlier query when I limit `transaction_commit_timestamp < '2024-06-12 10:30:30.412977'`.
+The row I'd expect to see still has `position_in_chronology=2`, as the window function can still see the subsequent transaction :facepalm:.
+A solution for day-to-day operation is to avoid an upper time bound on your query.
+In the last usecase I worked on, the system whose job it was to make the query did not set any high bound, but recorded the most recent timestamp in the results as a low-bound for the next query.
+That functions as a rudimentary [watermark](https://beam.apache.org/documentation/basics/#watermark) with the risk of late-arriving data ignored.

 Whilst it might not be a problem in the expected operation of the system, ideally I'd like to be able to inspect what the system looked like at a particular point in time before "now", as it can be useful to explain unexpected behaviour.

 I could also pack the logic to find the latest row into the query I run, effectively moving the window function to where the condition is.
 I'd rather keep the logic in a view where I can more easily inspect, document and test it if possible.
 I'll look at improving the approach next time.